 The resolution and format choices are also remarkable.
 For any given wallpaper you have options for separate image downloads for left and right screens, a full image to stretch across two screens, or the original image download.
 There’s even a useful auto-detect feature that offers a download option based on the screen you’re currently using.

 The tags and search system make it easier to find what you want, with options to list results by popularity or category.
 You can download the images directly yourself, or use the DisplayFusion download tool to automatically download wallpapers at the correct resolution and aspect ratio for your monitors.

 DMB is a site entirely dedicated to dual-monitor wallpapers, and it’s a great place to stop if you want the widest selection possible.
 While the image quality may not be as reliable as some of our other picks, there is still a whole lot to love here.

-The image layout is great for viewing multiple images at once, and you can filter your selection by date, rating, popularity, and a host of other facets.
-Thankfully, there is a category option as well as one for picking a specific genre.
-Hover over any pic and you’ll immediately see the title and the resolution, which, again, is useful for people who want to see as many options as they can.
+The image layout is great for viewing multiple images at once, and you can filter your selection by date, rating, popularity, and a host of other factors.
+Thankfully, there are category and genre options as well.
+Hover over any pic and you’ll immediately see the title and the resolution, which is useful for people who want to see as many options as they can.

 Best resolution options